TeamGloomy/TeamGloomy.github.io/pages/mydoc/stm32_esp.md

 {% include warning.html content="This cannot be used in conjunction with using a screen on the Fly-407ZG" %}

-To allow this to take place, extra cables will require adding between the board and the ESP.
-The WiFi UART interface will also require changes to your board.txt file.
+The WiFi UART interface will require changes to your board.txt file.
 You need to define the pins used by the UART (the builds provided have support for UART0 and UART3 defined, this takes the form:
 `8266wifi.serialRxTxPins = {RXPin, TXPin}`
+This information has been added to the connecting via WiFi page for each board.

-You will also need to hook up the ESP8266 UART pins (marked RX/TX on most modules) and to allow the LPC to put the module in to flash mode you may need to change the resistor that goes to the GPIO0 pin from the 2200 Ohm specified to a lower value, such as 47 Ohm.
+You will also need to hook up the ESP8266 UART pins (marked RX/TX on most modules).

-Upload the new firmware for the ESP to the system folder using DWC.
-Then issue the command M997 S1.
+Download the latest stable DuetWiFiServer-stm32f4.bin (or the latest unstable release if using unstable releases) from [here](https://github.com/gloomyandy/DuetWiFiSocketServer/releases) and upload it to the system folder using DWC.
+DWC should ask you if you want to install the update.
+If it doesn't, issue the command M997 S1.

 </div>